Aerosand/aerosand.github.io/content/docs/ofs/ofsp/03_wmake.md

 └── ofsp_03_wmake.C
 ```

 ### 4.1.
-Library Makefile
+Library Make

-Create a Makefile for the library.
+Create a Make for the library.

 The contents of `/Aerosand/Make/files` are as follows: